-requires a specific intent to violate the order/process) becomes far too murky to meet due process requirements.
-Further, issuance and service of the court order/process must be proper, for otherwise, that paper is nothing more than an invitation, as only through properly issued and served process does the court obtain jurisdiction over the person from whom action is sought (and without jurisdiction there can be no "enforcement").
+or sanctioning a discovery violation.
+A court can only enforce an order compelling conduct when the order is clear, because otherwise the question of what constitutes a "violation" becomes far too murky to meet due process requirements.
+Further, issuance and service of the court order must be procedurally correct, because only through properly issued and served process does the court obtain jurisdiction over the person from whom action is sought - and without jurisdiction there can be no "enforcement."

 Discovery sanctions should be "commensurate with the offense."
-It has been held that the striking of pleadings for discovery misconduct is the most severe of penalties and must be employed only in extreme circumstances.
-The Fourth District further found in Fisher:
+It has been held that the striking of pleadings for discovery misconduct is the most severe of penalties and must be employed only in extreme circumstances:

-The striking of a party's pleadings is justified only where there is "a deliberate and contumacious disregard of the court's authority."
+The striking of a party's pleadings is justified only where there is "'a deliberate and contumacious disregard of the court's authority.'"
 Barnett v.
 Barnett, 718 So.
 2d 302, 304 (Fla.
 2d DCA 1998) (quoting Mercer, 443 So.
 2d at 946).
 In assessing whether the striking of a party's pleadings is warranted, courts are to look to the following factors: